 "When a camera is chasing the athlete down the hill — right in front of them or right behind them — you truly get the sense of how fast they’re going," Michael Sheehan, the coordinating director for NBC’s Olympic coverage, told The Washington Post.
 "That’s virtually impossible to capture with a wide shot shooting from the side.
 The drone coverage takes us to a place we’ve traditionally never been."

-With the positive reception and success that have come with this year's newest enhancement, expect to see — and certainly hear — drones at the 2030 Games, and perhaps even at the 2028 Los Angeles Olympics.
+With the positive reception and success that have come with this year's newest enhancement, expect to see — and certainly hear — more drones at the 2028 Olympic Games and beyond.